“This festival will offer you the chance to get involved in your local creative community.”

 How many times have you heard these enthusiastic words (or similar) from the latest culture festival?
 The words are true – a good festival offers “the uninitiated” an easy way into the art world.
 The supercillious gatekeepers – of being in the know and invited – melt into the shadows.

-But is this message of welcome getting across?
+Is this message of welcome getting across?
 Sometimes, the buzzwords of ‘community’ seem so overused the sentiment behind it feels a little trite.
 Like any platitude worth its salt, simply telling us that it will benefit the community in some vague manner fails to remind potential festival goers why it is important to get involved in the first place.

 Arts Festivals are about cutting through real and imagined social structures to bring everyone together to celebrate art.
 If we could get this message across meaningfully, can you imagine the results?
 Community engagement wouldn’t just be a box on a form to tick, but a state of normalcy.